-We have adopted stringent cash management policies throughout our organization.
-As part of our cash management policies, a substantial amount of cash generated from the VIE's operations has been deposited with designated reputable banks in the PRC and the United States.
+We have adopted stringent cash management policies dictating how funds are transferred throughout our organization.
+As required by our cash management policies, a substantial amount of cash generated from the VIE's operations must be deposited with designated reputable banks.
+Each cash transfer within our organization is in the forms of capital contributions, dividends or distributions, subject to approvals by the board of directors of Skillful Craftsman, or is based on a contract or agreement.
+Any intra-organization investment agreement and any contract with a contract value of over RMB5 million must be approved by the board of directors of Skillful Craftsman, and cash transfers under such agreements and contracts must follow the established procedures adopted to ensure effective internal control over cash.
 To meet the liquidity needs of our Cayman Island holding company, our subsidiaries and the VIE in their daily operations, there is no limit on the amount of cash that can be transferred through our organization.
 The cash should be primarily used to finance the daily operation of the VIE and to support future business expansion.
 Any changes in our current cash management policies are subject to the approval of our board of directors.